 Location: Bath, Ontario

-ecoEII Contribution: $ 2,678,000
+ecoEII Contribution: $ 3,423,200

-Project Total: $ 8,952,000
+Project Total: $ 13,981,000

-The global cement industry is a very significant source of Greenhouse Gases, emitting about 5% of the world’s carbon dioxide (CO2) emissions which is about two and one-half times that of Canada’s total emissions.
-One of the major sources of CO2 from a cement production plant is the fuel used to produce the high temperatures required in the kiln where raw materials are reacted to produce the cement clinker.
-In Canada, the primary fuels are coal or petroleum coke, both of which are high carbon content fossil fuels.
-This Project will involve a 3-year long term testing of lower carbon fuels, as a partial replacement (up to 10%) for the pulverized coal/petroleum coke mix currently used at Lafarge’s Bath, Ontario plant.
+The global cement industry is a very significant source of greenhouse gases, emitting about 5% of the world’s carbon dioxide (CO2) emissions, or approximately two and a half times Canada’s total emissions.
+One of the major sources of CO2 from a cement production plant is the fuel used to heat the kiln.
+In making cement, raw materials such as limestone and clay or shale are placed in the kiln and heated with this fuel to an average temperature of 1450°C, in order to produce an intermediate product called clinker.
+The resulting clinker is ground into a fine grey powdered cement.
+In Canada, the primary fuels used are coal or petroleum coke, both of which are high carbon fossil fuels, as well as some natural gas usage, which is another fossil fuel.

-Benefits to Canada:
+Benefits to Canada

 - Date Modified: